przedmiot/ksef-php-client/README.md

 <details>
     <summary>
-        <h3>Conversion of the KSEF certificate and private key to a .p12 file</h3>
+        <h3>Conversion of the KSEF certificate and private key from MCU to a .p12 file</h3>
     </summary>

 ```php